 I recommend setting your backed bet to decimal odds, so it’s consistent with how your exchange presents the lay odds.
 The key thing to remember is that when you enter your lay stake, this is the maximum you can win from that bet; however, you could lose more if the odds are over evens.

 To get started with laying betting, you might want to check out this video from Betfair:

-How to start matched betting
+How to start matched betting in 2022

 It probably comes as no surprise to learn that matched betting starts with the cash in your account.
 But not as much as you might expect.